jplflyer/qt-TreeViewDemo/README.md

 Standard C++.
 I did some data construction just to populate some random data.

+## Something Very Annoying
+Okay, now I'm going to say something very, very annoying about your data.
+You must be able from a raw pointer be able to identify what type of data is and navigate to the parent.
+This can be done in a few ways.

+If your entire tree consists of homogenous data (like a File entry from the file system), then the data type is fixed, and then you only need a pointer to the parent directory for each file.
+That makes it easy.

+My example data is NOT homogenous.
+I have 3 different classes.
+At various points in some of the methods, all I have is a pointer, and this isn't Java, so I can't query the object to see what type it is.
+So I can do a few things.

+1. You can subclass from a common type, and have that type know the Type.
+This is what I did.
+2. You can write a wrapper class that holds all the data.
+For instance, in addition to your normal data, you would create a bunch of Node objects that has a distinct pointer to each type of data you might have, as well as a Parent Node pointer.
+3. You could probably create some sort of map based on the pointer that tells you the datatype and parent.

+You'll see that my data did a common subclass.
+I could have done it other ways, but they are ugly.

 # Create Your Model
 You are going to need a model.
 This is the trickiest part of all of this.
 The model is the interface between your data (which can be in whatever form you like -- C++ stuff) and the actual GUI.
 So the model is very specific to Qt.